aaronjensen/software-development/special-variation.md

 investment, memorization, and relearning are likely to become more and more necessary for the team.

 Now, imagine that you have a team with norms established.
+These norms are all rooted in design fundamentals and they do not reflect personal style choices.
+They must be defensible from a software design position, and not merely a reflection of who the most powerful team member is.
 You write tests in certain ways, you adhere to a particular code style, you use a common voice in your commit messages, you practice software design in particular ways, etc. In other words, you have some amount of predictability, and when you go from one area of the code to another, things look familiar.
 You start to gain some significant efficiency as a team.
 You can reuse patterns, you can better understand code at a glance, and you may even start to realize some predictability in the amount of time it takes to accomplish a task.

 What happens when someone does something counter to the norms?
 Let's say they use a `_` in URL path, rather than a `-`, or they title-case the label of a button, rather than sentence-case it.
 When you encounter this, it should stop you in your tracks.
 You will be required to understand why this was done in this way.
 You likely need to `git blame` and ask the author.
-If you find that it was done this way for a reason, you need to add a comment explaining it so that the next person that encounters it will not be as impacted.
+If you find that the deviation was intentional and necessary, you need to add a comment explaining it so that the next person that encounters it will not have to repeat the same essential inquiry and investigation.
 If it was a mistake, you will need to socialize it with the team so that the team can learn from the mistake and it can be avoided next time.
 All of this takes time and energy.
-All of it is a setback and does not add value for the customer.
+If a team member is sent down an investigatory path that leads to a dead end, then we've wasted the coworker's time and the company's money.
+It's not only wasteful, but it's disrespectful to colleagues.

 ## Causes and Countermeasures

 Special variation has a real cost on a project.
 It necessitates extra effort from everyone involved.
-Ultimately, in my experience, there are only a few ultimate causes on a team that values norms and standards: lack of attention, and lack of care.
+Ultimately, in my experience, there are only a few proximate causes on a team that values norms and standards: lack of experience, lack of attention, and lack of care.

 A team that values norms and standards is likely going to have some sort of documentation of them.
-They are also going to have examples in code that are relatively consistent &mdash; we call these exemplars.
-When starting on a task, it should be relatively easy to find previous examples of how something similar to what they are doing is done.
-If a team member can't find them, they can always ask the team.
-If there aren't any exemplars, then it is novel work and likely requires some consultation with senior members of the team so that norms can be established for that novel task.
+They are also going to have examples in code that are relatively consistent &mdash; we call these "exemplars".
+When starting on a task, it should be relatively easy to find previous examples of how something similar is done.
+If a team member can't find them, they can always ask other members of the team.
+If there aren't any exemplars, then it is novel work and likely requires some consultation with senior members of the team so that new norms can be established.

+### Lack of Experience

+When a person lacks the experience to correctly execute on the team's norms and standards, it is the responsibility of the team to ensure that they are properly coached, mentored, and paired with so that their lack of experience does not result in the introduction of special variation.
+The blame for a failure to do this does not rest on the individual, but on the team culture, process, and management.
+It should be addressed by management and the team at large, by whatever means necessary, so that the next team member that joins has the support they need and learns what the team values from the beginning.

-### Lack of attention
+### Lack of Attention

 All of this requires attention to detail.
 It means that you can't be on auto-pilot and just do things the way you have done them on past projects, or the way that you naturally do them (naturally here means "without thinking", which should make the problem self-evident).
 It means stopping yourself constantly and asking, "What could I be doing wrong right now?"
-Fortunately, we typically have a pair (or more) watching what we are doing and participating.
+Fortunately, we typically have a pair (or more) engaged in our work as well.
 The other people working with us add to our attention and should be catching the things that we are missing.
 If a person isn't paying attention, and their pair isn't paying attention, you will inevitably end up with special variation or other mistakes.

 Solving lack of attention is a challenge.
 I've already mentioned one
 countermeasure: pair-programming, or ensemble (mob) programming.
 There are also